Games are judged on a Rating Scale from zero to four stars. Generally speaking, these are based on four criteria:

 In general, what each score implies:

-- ⭐⭐⭐⭐ - An exceptional example of its genre and a must-play for any serious fan.
+- ⭐⭐⭐⭐ - A genre-defining game and a must-play for any serious RPG fan.

-- ⭐⭐⭐ - A high-quality game in most every respect, and very much worth playing.
+- ⭐⭐⭐ - A high-quality game in most every respect, and one I recommend.

 - ⭐⭐ - An game that equates out to being average or middle-of-the-road.
-May have some strong or unique elements that make it worth a look, but these are generally balanced out with prominent faults (lack of a decent story, mediocre gameplay etc.)
+May have some strong or unique elements that make it worth a look, but these are generally balanced out with prominent faults (lack of a decent story, just-passable gameplay, a dragging pace etc.)

-- ⭐ - A generally subpar game; not quite enough to rank as "godawful" but not worth your time.
+- ⭐ - A Subpar game; not quite enough to rank as "awful" but unworthy of your time regardless.

 - 🌈 - Contains LGBTQ+ friendly characters and themes.